 By Stephanie Soldo

 Opinions can be scary.
 There’s a reason we avoid them at Thanksgiving dinner (or on first dates).
-They can ostracize and provide us quick judgmental wands we use to decide who can be our friends and who can’t.
+They can ostracize and provide us quick judgmental wands to decide who can be our friends and who can’t.

 Well, if opinions are scary among friends and family, imagine how they must feel among businesses.
 When a corporate name is involved, suddenly it isn’t a friendship at stake, it’s a client.
 One wrongfully slipped comment and a long-standing business relationship can be severed.

 For this reason, companies might not be eager to publish what is known as an Opinion Editorial (or an Op-Ed) for their PR needs.
 But if you are a business in this position, we want you to reconsider, and here are three reasons why: